 Understanding Search Engines | As people continue to do more business and research over the Internet, search engine optimization (SEO) firms are scratching their heads, wondering how to achieve great rankings for their Web clients.

-One method of supposedly generating great search engine rankings is called linking.
+One method of supposedly generating excellent search engine rankings is known as linking.
 This technique has gained popularity with SEO firms.
 However, it produces questionable results.

 Terms like mutual linking, one-way linking, reciprocal linking, and cross-linking have worked their way into Webmasters’ SEO strategy plans.
 Specifically, the justification for linking is “more links means more importance which equals more traffic.”
 On the other hand, beware of this method.
-To presume that Google will assign or rank your site higher based on many links is not true.
+Presuming that Google will assign or rank your site higher based on many links is not valid.

 LINKING DOES NOT EQUAL RANKING

 Suppose you’ve followed the linking method and have linked or traded links with 100,000 other Web sites, congratulations on the hard work.
 Accordingly, you have asked the Google bot 100,000 times to index your Website.
 Google bot is one of many search bots or spiders that Google uses to crawl the Internet.

 For this reason, the Google bot will see your Web site link listing in the websites or directories you have linked.
 You have asked the Google bot to return to your Web site multiple times and cache your Web site’s information or content.
 But this alone will not increase your ranking.

 Three primary factors that determine your Web site’s ranking or position in Google or other major search engines is a search phrase.

 The first and most important factor is the content.
 Content is king.
 If you have a Web site that sells left-handed products, then add talking points about any and everything “left-handed.”